Whipped Cream (DJ): Career

 In 2012, Cecil attended the Sasquatch!
 Music Festival where she watched a performance by Active Child that spurred her to create her own music.
 Using Ableton Live and a Traktor controller, she learned how to produce tracks over the next two years.
 She released her first single as Whipped Cream in 2014.
 In 2015, she released her first EP, Law of Attraction, through Unspeakable Records.
 She also made her first appearance as a performer at the Shambhala Music Festival in Salmo, British Columbia.
 In 2016, she premiered several tracks on Skrillex's Nest HQ platform.
 In early 2017, Whipped Cream released a collaborative EP with Hekler called Mirrors.
 Throughout 2017, she performed at several festivals, including Life in Color and Hardfest.
 In September of that year, she released a solo EP, Persistence, through Nest HQ.
 The lead single off that collection, "Ignorant", has accrued over 7 million streams on Spotify.

 In 2018, she released several tracks including "LUV" through Big Beat Records and "Blood" via Deadbeats.
-She followed that with two early 2019 releases on Diplo's Mad Decent label: "You Wanted It" and "Time" (featuring DeathByRomy).
+She followed that with two early 2019 releases on Diplo's Mad Decent label: "You Wanted It" and "Time" (featuring DeathbyRomy).
 Whipped Cream made further appearances at music festivals in 2019, including at Ultra, Lollapalooza, Electric Daisy Carnival, Bonnaroo, and others.
 In November of that year, it was announced that Whipped Cream had been signed to the Atlantic imprint, Big Beat Records.
 She also released the single, "Told Ya" featuring Lil Xan.

 In February 2020, her song, "So Thick" featuring Baby Goth, appeared on the soundtrack for the film, Birds of Prey.
 She went on to release several other singles that year, including "DUMB SH!T" (featuring Jasiah), "I Do The Most" (featuring Lil Keed), and "I Won't Let You Fall" (featuring Finn Askew).
 These songs would later appear on Whipped Cream's debut major label EP, Who Is Whipped Cream? (stylized in all caps), which was released in August 2020 through Big Beat and Atlantic.
+In March of 2023, she released her debut Monstercat EP, "Someone You Can Count On".
+It was followed in July of the same year with a remix EP, containing remixes by Borgore, hayve and GRAVEDGR.
+She released her next EP, "Is This Real?" on Monstercat on June 28, 2024.

+Following the EP release, she debuted her new "Careline" project at Amsterdam Dance Event 2024.